 Personal Capital helps clients by guiding them toward smart allocation and investment choices.
-The platform looks long-term and bases recommendations on all of a client’s portfolios, so users can expect to get customized advice.
+The platform looks long-term and bases recommendations on all of a client’s portfolios, even those not managed by Personal Capital, so users can expect to get customized advice.

 The company recently rolled out a Betterment free portfolio review, for anyone, whether they’re a Betterment customer or not.

-However, if you want to have a conversation with a human financial planner by phone or video chat then you’ll need to go with Betterment Premium ($100,000 minimum, 0.40% AUM).
+However, if you want to have a conversation with a human financial planner by phone or video chat then you’ll need to sign up for Betterment Premium ($100,000 minimum, 0.40% AUM).
 The premium plan offers unlimited access to their human financial experts.

 Betterment allows clients to set up multiple goals and seek investments that help them to reach these goals.
 They offer multiple types of investments, including Vanguard and iShares ETFs, international and domestic bonds, and market-cap stock ETFs.
 Clients can open IRAs, individual or joint accounts, and even allow Betterment to manage their workplace 401(k) plan.